ponty/psidialogs/docs/help.rst

 Demo
 ==================================

-Backends and functions can be selected from list or as command line parameter
+back-ends and functions can be selected from list or as command line parameter

 .. program-screenshot:: python -m psidialogs.examples.demo
       :prompt: